teokem/guides/apple-m1-compatibility.md

 # Apple M1 Compatibility

 List of tested software on Apple M1.
-If not otherwise stated, all application run native ARM code
+If not otherwise stated, all application run native ARM code.
+Intel applications are silently emulated and a user will not notice this, except if it is very demanding computation.

 - [x] Microsoft office
 - [x] Anaconda (emulated)